seungkilee-cs/seungkilee-cs/README.md

   Audio Player With AutoEq Supported 10 Band PEQ for IEM and Headphone

   I love using the PEQ functionality on PowerAmp on Android, and EqualizerAPO on windows.
-But again,  I felt that
+But again, with constant workspace switching, I needed something more ubiquitous.
+Qudelix 5K and the Chrome extension control does this very well, but it still requires me to carry a physical hardware and locks me into the specific hardware, plus the 2.5mm balanced output requires me to carry an adopter for 4.4mm cables.
+I wanted to build something that can give me the same abstraction of application specific PEQ control and AutoEq support that PowerAmp and Qudelix has, but serverless.
+And thus, Saku audio player is born.
+It also has some neat features like keyboard navigations and easy A/B testing feature using PEQ Bypass that I always wanted in other equalizers and audio players.

   [Demo](https://www.seungkilee.com/saku-audio-player) | [Code](https://github.com/seungkilee-cs/saku-audio-player)